petersonR/bestNormalize/cran-comments.md

 Maintainer: 'Ryan Andrew Peterson <ryan-peterson@uiowa.edu>'

 Possibly mis-spelled words in DESCRIPTION:
-  WxF (15:5)
-  Yeo (14:25)

-Yeo is a name and Lambert's WxF is a type of transformation.
+  ORQ (12:29, 12:35)

+ORQ is the acronym for the ordered quantile normalization procedure.

 ** running examples for arch 'x64' ...
-[6s] NOTE
+[4s] NOTE
 Examples with CPU or elapsed time > 10s
               user system elapsed
-bestNormalize 10.03   0.66    4.77
+bestNormalize  9.6   0.82    3.09

 The new version of the package performs some computationally intensive cross- validation.
 The example is relatively minimal and should not take much longer